The general review process covers the following submission types (grouped by submission date):

 Reviewers provide high-quality reviews for submissions to provide authors with feedback so they may improve their work for presentation or future submission.
 Reviewers are expected to provide constructive, specific comments in reviews that support numeric indicators.

-Each submission will receive 3 reviews.
+Each submission will receive at most 3 reviews.

 All reviews are submitted through EasyChair.
 Reviewers are considered “Ordinary PC members” in EasyChair.

 The Track Chairs for a given track will lead any discussion and will make recommendations of acceptance to the Program Chairs for each track.

 The following dates describe the timeline for Reviewer work on SIGCSE 2020.
 Please consider your workload around these dates before accepting a Reviewer invitation.

 |Group 1 Timeline Period||Start Date||End Date|

 |Bidding||Saturday, August 31, 2019||Thursday, September 5, 2019|

 |Review||Friday, September 6, 2019||Saturday, September 21, 2019|

 |Discussion & Recommendations||Sunday, September 22, 2019||Wednesday, September 26, 2019|